What is the Dividends Received Deduction?

 What are Dividends?

-Dividends are basically just distributions of company’s assets or earnings to shareholders.
+Dividends are just distributions of a company’s assets or earnings to shareholders.
 Depending on the source of the payout — earnings, assets, interest, etc. — a dividend might technically be called a “distribution.”

 Dividend Income Types